0x0god/WolfenDOOM/README.md

 # WolfenDOOM
-Wolfenstein 3D shooter game impacted by the Wolfenstein which was the first widely successful 3D computer game ever released.
+Wolfenstein 3D shooter game inspired by the Wolfenstein 3D PlayStation game.

 ## How To Run The Game
 - Navigate to the game folder